AndyStudio/pyCCUS-public/HPC_Sherlock/README_Sherlock.md

 ## Example 1: you need to run 1 CMG model on Sherlock.

 First, we need to prepare a CMG model, that is the dat file.
-Let’s name it Your_test.dat.
+Let’s name it case0.dat.
 - It is better to test from local to make sure it runs with CMG with no errors.
 - Sherlock queue takes time, so it is not the optimal solution to debug CMG model errors on Sherlock when you have alternative choices.